ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get a all Patch Schedules related to a cache instance

 This part describes how to use the ballerina connector to get information regarding all the patch schedules for a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides and cache instance name as parameters to get all the data associated with patch schedules of a specific cache instance.
-It returns an Array of Patch Schedule if  operation is successful or error if the operation is unsuccessful.
+It returns an Array of Patch Schedule if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 PatchSchedule[]|error response = azureRedisManagementClient->listPatchSchedule(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");